Freight Shipping from Denver to Charleston

 How much does it cost to ship freight from Denver to Charleston?

-Full truckload (FTL) rates from Denver, CO to Charleston, SC currently range from $4,111-$5,067 for a standard dry van load over the 1,912-mile route.
+Full truckload (FTL) rates from Denver, CO to Charleston, SC currently range $4,111-$5,067 (roughly $2.18-$2.68 per mile over 1,912 miles).
 LTL shipments typically cost $1,252-$2,025 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Charleston?